-Located right at the heart of The Loop in Chicago is the convenient Alise Chicago by Staypineapple.
-The hotel is housed in a National Historic Landmark building, which gives it an antique/boutique feel and vibe that extends from the exterior to the main lobby, elevators, hallways, and rooms.
+Located right at the heart of Chicago is the convenient Staypineapple – The Loop.
+Formerly known as The Alise by Staypineapple, the hotel is housed in a National Historic Landmark building, which gives it an antique/boutique feel and vibe that extends from the exterior to the main lobby, elevators, hallways, and rooms.
 The cast iron railings (found in the lobby and elevators), the marbled ceiling in the lobby, the old yellow bicycle that is stationed in the hallway near the lobby, all perfectly complement the aesthetic of the hotel.

-As we mentioned, the location of The Alise Chicago is perfect since ‘The Loop’ is Chicago’s fancy term for the downtown core, where visitors can find most of the action and attractions.
+We had such a delightful experience.
+As mentioned, the location is perfect since ‘The Loop’ is Chicago’s fancy term for the downtown core, where visitors can find most of the action and attractions.
 It is a short five-minute walk from Millennium Park where tourists will find the Bean (Cloud Gate), Crown Fountain and Maggie Daley Park.

-From our particular room, we could see the famous Chicago Theater, and the Magnificent Mile, the Art Institute, and Chicago Riverwalk, which are just a few blocks away.
+From higher floors it’s easy to see the famous Chicago Theater, and the Magnificent Mile, the Art Institute, and Chicago Riverwalk, which are just a few blocks away.
 Not to mention the hotel is around the corner from Washington Station, which takes you to straight to Chicago O’Hare International Airport in approximately 45 minutes.
-This type of convenience was but one of the reasons my review team and I spent a full weekend at The Alise.

-Upon entering The Alise, visitors will discover the Atwood to the left.
+Upon entering, visitors will discover the Atwood to the left.
 Atwood is a stylish restaurant serving breakfast, lunch and dinner, and is known for serving creative American cuisine and craft cocktails.
 The decor is beautiful and the varied menu is moderately priced.

 From 3 p.m. to 6 p.m. daily, the hotel serves up ‘Afternoon Delights‘ which includes free coffee and pineapple cupcakes in the lobby.
 They also offer pineapple infused water throughout the day.
 A small bar area is set up in the lobby so guests can enjoy the afternoon ritual.

-In addition to an on-site restaurant and complimentary treats, the Alise Chicago offers an array of amenities.
+In addition to an on-site restaurant and complimentary treats, Staypineapple – The Loop offers an array of amenities.
 First and foremost, free high-speed Wi-Fi.
 This is especially useful if you are visiting from out of the country and don’t have a large amount of data on your roaming plan.
 It was easy to use and lived up to our expectations of how fast it was.

 If you ever find yourself at a Staypineapple hotel, we guarantee you will say ‘aww’ and ‘cute’ a lot upon stepping into your room, due to the novelty pineapple theme – from the duvet to the green accent wall in the bathroom, from the charging station to the coffee mugs.

-The rooms are extremely clean so housekeeping staff clearly do a fantastic job along with replenishing all supplies.
+The rooms are extremely clean so housekeeping staff do a fantastic job while simultaneously replenishing all supplies.
 This would include refilling the bath & body gel, shampoo, and conditioner dispensers that hang in the shower.
 This is definitely a unique and welcomed idea for sustainability, especially as it takes the place of individually packaged toiletries found in a series of plastic mini bottles, many of which end up in the garbage, unfortunately.

 Each room has it’s own Keurig machine with custom blended coffee and tea (this is unlimited so you can call to ask for more K-cups).
 The hotel also supplies 2 bottles of water, but more can be requested.
 An iHome Bluetooth docking station with USB charging is located on the desk, along with a cute pineapple docking station featuring 4 USB ports and 2 outlets.
 You can place unlimited local and long distance phone calls.
 There are 2 bright swing arm wall lamps and a lot of pillows.
 And, as previously mentioned, there is a 50-inch flat screen TV with basic cable and free high-speed Wi-Fi.